 Coherence

-Consistency is the key to successful user interface design.
-It enables users to quickly understand how to use the interface, by providing them with consistent visual and functional cues throughout their journey.
+Consistency is key to successful user interface design.
+It helps the user quickly understand how to use the interface by providing consistent visual and functional cues throughout their journey.

 Visual hierarchy